Get the very latest training tips, techniques, dog nutritional advices, product reviews delivered to your inbox

 The Dachshund Lab mix, also known as the Dachsador to its loving owners, is one of those dogs that has to be seen to be believed.

-The two parent breeds are such contrasting animals, in so many ways, that it is difficult to imagine the results.
+The two parent breeds are such contrasting dogs, in so many ways, that it is difficult to imagine the results.

 Some expect a Labrador on tiny legs, or a more athletic dog with the face and features of a dachshund.